 Maersk Tankers launches a new standalone digital business

-Maersk Tankers says that in an acceleration of its digital strategy, the Company is launching a new standalone digital business to reduce CO2 emissions and optimise vessels’ earnings across the tramp shipping industry.
+In an acceleration of its digital strategy, Maersk Tankers is launching a new standalone digital business to reduce CO2 emissions and optimise vessels’ earnings across the tramp shipping industry, the company said in its release.

 The as-yet-unnamed business will develop and sell the software product SimBunker to vessel owners and managers in the tramp shipping industry to help them use their vessels more efficiently.
 This will reduce CO2 emissions, supporting the shipping industry’s ongoing efforts towards more sustainable development, and increase earnings.